dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 For ease of access, you can configure bookmarks that you’d like your users to have available when they are using Microsoft Edge.
 Here are some details:

-- These bookmarks will only appear for users when they are using in their corporate mode of Microsoft Edge.
+- These bookmarks will only appear for users when they are using the corporate mode of Microsoft Edge.
-- These bookmakers cannot be deleted or modified by users
+- These bookmarks cannot be deleted or modified by users.
 - These bookmarks display at the top of the list.
 Any bookmarks that users create are displayed below these bookmarks.
 - If you have enabled App Proxy redirection, you can add App Proxy web apps using either their internal or external URL.